See the latest Covid-19 information HERE

-A digital CT scan is an x-ray exam used to screen for or diagnose breast cancer.
+A digital 3D mammogram is an x-ray exam used to screen for or diagnose breast cancer.

 A breast ultrasound is often used to further evaluate an abnormality found during a mammogram.
 Ultrasound allows doctors to see the area closest to the chest wall, which can be difficult to see using mammography.
 This technology also helps doctors determine whether a breast lump is filled with fluid (a cyst) or is a solid mass.

 A breast MRI is also used to further evaluate an abnormality found on a mammogram or ultrasound.